SheetJS/docs.sheetjs.com/docz/docs/06-solutions/05-output.md

 <details>
   <summary><b>Previewing data in a React data grid</b> (click to show)</summary>

-[`react-data-grid`](https://npm.im/react-data-grid) is a data grid tailored for react.
-It expects two properties: `rows` of data objects and `columns` which describe the columns.
-For the purposes of massaging the data to fit the react data grid API it is easiest to start from an array of arrays.
+[`react-data-grid`](https://adazzle.github.io/react-data-grid) is a data grid built for React.
+It uses two properties: `rows` of data objects and `columns` which describe the columns.
+For the purposes of massaging the data to fit the `react-data-grid` API it is easiest to start from an array of arrays.

 This demo starts by fetching a remote file and using `XLSX.read` to extract: